Frequently Asked Questions: Swallowing and Feeding (Dysphagia)

 ASHA practice policy documents that address this issue are: Knowledge and Skills Needed by Speech-Language Pathologists Providing Services to Individuals With Swallowing and/or Feeding Disorders, Knowledge and Skills Needed by Speech-Language Pathologists Performing Endoscopic Assessment of Swallowing Functions, and Knowledge and Skills Needed by Speech-Language Pathogists Performing Videofluoroscopic Swallowing Studies.

-ASHA's clinical specialty recognition program is a means by which individuals with advanced knowledge, skills, and abilities can be recognized.
-The Special Interest Division for Swallowing and Swallowing Disorders has established a specialty recognition board which will receive applications from those interested in specialty recognition for swallowing.
-Specialty recognition is a voluntary program and is not required by ASHA to practice in any disorder area.
+ASHA's clinical specialty certification program is a means by which individuals with advanced knowledge, skills, and abilities can be recognized.
+The Special Interest Group for Swallowing and Swallowing Disorders has established a specialty board which will receive applications from those interested in specialty certification for swallowing.
+Specialty certification is a voluntary program and is not required by ASHA to practice in any disorder area.

 Does a physician need to be present during endoscopic evaluations of swallowing (also known as FEES)?